timothybond/Snapdragon/README.md

 ### ControllerUtilities

-The `ControllerUtilities` class has some methods for enumerating all of the possible things a player could do, and it broadly works, but I don't think the implementation for finding all possible moves is quite right.
+The `ControllerUtilities` class has some methods for enumerating all of the possible things a player could do, and it broadly works, but I haven't convinced myself that the logic for enumerating all possible moves is provably correct.
+I did double-check a complex case by hand, though.

+### Genetics

+The genetics code works, but isn't very well-organized.
+I think much of the logic in the abstract base "Genetics" type just needs to be moved to a static class, and there's some general cleanup to make everything more comprehensible.